ntutangyun/ntutangyun.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Research Fellow in WMG, University of Warwick.
-I conduct researches toward a systematic framework for functional safety V&V for autonomous vehicles.
-Currently I focus on automated test scenario generation.
+I conduct researches toward a systematic scenario engineering framework for Connected & Autonomous Vehicles.

 Education
 ------